Greater Manchester cyber ecosystem

 The group will provide strategic oversight and a force for inclusive economic growth, taking an ecosystem approach to building that capability and economic resilience.

-The hi-tech Manchester premises will be at the heart of the nation’s security, using cutting-edge technology and technical ingenuity to identify and disrupt threats to the UK.
+The hi-tech Manchester premises is at the heart of the nation’s security, using cutting-edge technology and technical ingenuity to identify and disrupt threats to the UK.

 The Cyber Resilience Centre for the North West is a not-for-profit venture between Greater Manchester Police and Manchester Digital.